 Non-alcoholic fatty liver disease (NAFLD) is a liver condition where excess fat builds up in the liver of people who drink little to no alcohol.

-Studies suggest glycyrrhizin therapy may slow the progression of liver disease to liver cancer in chronic hepatitis C patients.
+Studies suggest glycyrrhizin therapy may also slow the progression of liver disease to liver cancer in chronic hepatitis C patients by inhibiting the multiplication of virus.

 Although the exact mechanism of glycyrrhizin’s antiviral action isn’t fully understood, one theory suggests it helps lower serum ALT levels by stabilizing liver cell membranes.